WestleyK/drive-speed-test/README.md

 1:/dev/sda1  *     8064 30277631 30269568 14.4G  c W95 FAT32 (LBA)
 2:/dev/sdb1           2 126353407 126353406 60.3G  b W95 FAT32

-what drive would you like to speed test?
+What drive would you like to speed test?
-1 <user_input>
+[1-9]:1 <user_input>
 /dev/sda1

-how big do you want your file in Mb?
+How big do you want your file in Mb?
 600 <user_input>

-this will copy 600 Mb file to your drive think twice before doing!
+This will copy 600 Mb file to your drive
+Think twice before doing!

-are you sure you want to continue?
+Are you sure you want to continue?
-[y,n]y <user_input>
+[Y,n]:y <user_input>

-writing...
+Writing...

-time = 54.2380 s
+Time = 54.2380 s
-write = 11.0623 Mb/s
+Write = 11.0623 Mb/s

-reading...
+Reading...
-time = .4850 s
+Time = .4850 s
-read = 1237.1134 Mb/s
+Read = 1237.1134 Mb/s

-removing speed_test_file...
+Removing speed_test_file...
-done

-your results:
+Done

+Your results with 600Mb file size:

-write speed = 11.0623 Mb/s
+Write speed = 11.0623 Mb/s
-read speed = 1237.1134 Mb/s
+Read speed = 1237.1134 Mb/s

 pi@raspberrypi:~ $
 ```